nicolasdeffense/eo-toolbox/sentinel_1.md

 > For basic statistics like min, max, mean, etc., `ImageCollection` has shortcut methods like `min()`, `max()`, `mean()`, etc. They function in exactly the same way as calling `reduce()`, except the resultant band names will not have the name of the reducer appended.

+**To composite images in an `ImageCollection`, use `imageCollection.reduce()`.
+This will composite all the images in the collection to a single image representing, for example, the min, max, mean or standard deviation of the images.**

 <figure class="image">
     <img src="./figures/Reduce_ImageCollection.png" alt="Image classification" width="200">
     <figcaption>Illustration of an ee.Reducer applied to an ImageCollection.</figcaption>